dgattey/dg/README.md

 Test a dry run with `GITHUB_TOKEN=* pnpm turbo release -- --dry-run --branches={branch here}` after filling in the token.

-### History

-The site was originally Wordpress for way too many years!
-I used a custom theme + had a bunch of optimizations starting way back in ~2011.

-**Version 0** + this repo appeared in spring 2016, with Gulp + Angular 1 (yikes :yikes:) + Wordpress JSON as a content API.
-The templates were very hand-written, with separate CSS/HTML files.
-Shockingly, there was some Typescript for the data models, even way back then.
-RXJS made an appearance for some functional programming!

-**Version 0.1** marked me getting fed up with Angular + the delicateness of build systems in summer 2016.
-Most of the app wasn't JS-necessary, so I swapped to HTML + Liquid templates + a really basic app using Jekyll.
-I put the content right in the repo instead of using Wordpress still.
-Getting things optimized was a little rough, but there were some plugins to make it work.
-That got me through a few years with mostly content updates.

-**Version 0.4** was me changing the design in Jan 2019 cause I got bored of the static grid there once was and I like tweaking.
-I focused on speed and added plugins/optimized my way to a good Lighthouse score.
-But once I started getting an asset pipeline with automatic webp image generation/etc, it got hairy.
-I had a TON of fun with Content Security Policy and eventually scrapped that since it was so brittle.
-Getting a service worker actually serving offline data was pretty cool though!
-Around this time, I swapped from a manual script that ran the Jekyll build to Netlify + using an automated deploy.
-Night and day!

-**Version 1.0.0** in spring 2019 was where I relaunched the Jekyll site on Netlify, then promptly tweaked CSP + the service worker for another month.
-I added linters + wrote a little webhook script to automatically bump the version.
-I kept redesigning the grid to make it more interactive + added a more complicated About page + tweaked CSP further.
-By this point I had multiple layers of caching, JS + HTML + SCSS + a custom image pipeline script.
-Way too much for Jekyll alone.
-At the end of 2019 I stopped working on the site for awhile.

-**Version 2.0.0** marked me getting semantic-release implemented + swapping to Gatbsy in spring 2021 as I converted the site to a JS based workflow that used Contentful to pull data to create the actual site.
-Ultimately Gatbsy was buggy + tediously slow to use, even though its GraphQL usage was sick.

-**Version 2.5.0** at the end of 2021 was the swap to Next as a framework + Vercel as a host to deploy it since Netlify had gotten crusty.
-Also, I made Typescript the language of choice instead of the hybrid mix I'd used with Gatsby.
-I added features like a map to show my location, light/dark mode (finally), Spotify + Strava to show my latest stats, and new projects I'd worked on since 2019.
-I released the Next version of the site in spring 2022, with content fully separated from design to make it easier to keep it updated through the years.
-With Vercel + modern React, I'm much better set up for no design changes for awhile.

 [gh]: https://github.com/dgattey/dg